KelvinTegelaar/CIPP/README.md

 - [X] Add/Remove Chocolatey Apps to multiple tenants
 - [ ] Add/Remove Ninite Pro Apps to multiple tenants
 - [X] Assign Apps to All Devices or All Users
-- [ ] Report on installation status
+- [ ] Report on the installation status
 - [ ] Assign apps to specific groups

 ## Devices